Trot Nixon: Boston Red Sox

 During the 2004 season, Nixon was unavailable for several months due to a herniated disc and a tight thigh muscle.
 Upon his return, he generally worked as the starting right fielder during the regular and post-season.
 In the deciding game of the 2004 World Series, Nixon hit a two-out, two-run double off the right field wall at Busch Stadium in St. Louis in the top of the third inning to give Boston a 3–0 lead.
 Those were the last runs either team scored in that game as the Red Sox swept the Cardinals for the team's first World Series title in 86 years.
 For the series, Nixon batted .357 (5 for 14) with 3 doubles and 3 RBIs.

-Nixon also endeared himself to Sox fans by briefly wearing a mohawk hairstyle, one of many unconventional and bizarre hairstyles the Sox sported over the course of the 2004 season.
+Nixon also endeared himself to Sox fans by briefly wearing a mohawk hairstyle, one of many unconventional hairstyles the Sox sported over the course of the 2004 season.

 Loved by Boston's fans, Nixon is known for an extremely volatile temper and steadfast dedication to his teammates.
 In August 2005, while officially on the disabled list, Nixon remained in uniform and in the dugout with the rest of the team during the game.
 When teammate Gabe Kapler (who often acted as Nixon's right field replacement) hit a long fly ball off of the Green Monster, the umpires ruled it a double.
 Nixon leapt off the bench and argued with such passion that Kapler's hit had been a home run (television replays confirmed that the hit had landed above the home run line, and thus should have been ruled a two-run homer) that he was ejected from the game.

 On October 1, 2006, with two outs in the fifth inning of the final game of the season, manager Terry Francona replaced Nixon in right field with rookie David Murphy.
 Knowing Nixon might be playing his final game with the Sox, the fans gave him a grateful ovation as he ran off the field.
 Said Nixon, when asked if it was difficult playing what may have been his last game for the Red Sox:

 There were a couple of times—my first at-bat and coming out of the game.
 It really was, because this is the only organization I've ever known.
 There was [sic] definitely a couple of times out there that I did want to break down.
 I really did care about this organization.
 I did care about this town.
 I think this town has been unbelievable for my family and me.
 Absolutely unbelievable.
 I think there's a lot of guys in this organization who feel the same way.